ledenmat/pCQO-mis-benchmark/README.md

 ]
 ```

-### Solver Configuration
+#### Solver Configuration

-Define the solvers you want to use in the `solvers` list.
-Uncomment the solvers you want to benchmark and specify their parameters.
+Define the solvers to use in the `solvers` list.
+Uncomment the solvers and specify their parameters.
 For example:

 ```python
 solvers = [